-- This overseas collectivity a self-governing, and the only remnant of New France (the French colonial empire in in North America) still under the control of France.
+This French overseas territory is self-governing, and the only remnant of New France (French colonial empire in North America) still controlled by France.
 The archipelago is composed of all 8 islands (two of which inhabited).

-St Pierre Island has a total area of 26 km2 (10 ml2) but the most populous (has the isles' main population).
+St Pierre Island has a total area of 26 km2 (10 mi2) but the most populous (has the isles' main population).
 The town is also the archipelago's commercial and administrative center.
-On this island is laso located the Saint-Pierre Airport (operational since 1999) also serving long-distance flights even from Europe (France).
-Still, all flights from and to St Pierre pass through Canada, operated seasonally from Sydney (Nova Scotia) and Stephenville (Newfoundland), and year-round from Halifax (Nova Scotia), Montreal (Quebec) and St John's (Newfoundland).
+On this island is also located the Saint-Pierre Airport (operational since 1999) also serving long-distance flights even from Europe (France).
+Still, all flights from and to St Pierre pass through Canada operated seasonally from Sydney (Nova Scotia) and Stephenville (Newfoundland), and year-round from Halifax (Nova Scotia), Montreal (Quebec) and St John's (Newfoundland).

 Miquelon-Langlade island is the group's largest, composed of two isles.
-Miquelon Island (area 110 mk2 / 42 ml2) is connected by a sandy isthmus (length 10 km / 6 ml) to the Langlade Island (area 91 mk2 / 35 ml2).
+Miquelon Island (area 110 mk2 / 42 mi2) is connected by a sandy isthmus (length 10 km / 6 mi) to the Langlade Island (area 91 mk2 / 35 mi2).
 In the Miquelon Island's northern part is located a small village (population around 700), while Langlade is uninhabited.